mauriciabad/diy-multideck-website/content/blog/discarded-ideas.md

 ---
-title: "Discarded ideas for v0.4b"
+title: 'Discarded ideas for v0.4b'
 description: "Discover the ideas that didn't make it to the final version and the reasonings why."
 date: 2023-02-28
 draft: true